Real-Time-Kodi/PiBAN/README.md

 ### Installation
-Start with a clean debian install, clone into the repository and run the install script.
+Start with a clean Raspbian lite install, clone into the repository and run the install script.

 ```
 sudo apt update